Skip to main content

 Series 3 contains multi-page songbooks; sheet music; educational songbooks and instructional materials; and commercial single-song folios which are one- or two-page songbooks containing the lyrics and sheet music of popular songs costing several cents to a few dollars.
 The majority of the materials are in English.
 Seven folders contain materials in Spanish, mostly representing music from Cuba with bulk dates in the 1950s.
 One folder contains handwritten notes, lyrics, and sheet music in English.

 Series 4 contains papers, photographs, a photo album, artwork, correspondence, and fliers of various jazz musicians and jazz-inspired artists.
 Jazz musicians and artists include Buddy Montgomery, James Moody, Max Hartstein, Oscar Peterson, and Roy Merriweather.
-This series contains one manuscript box of materials and one oversized box of artwork by Bam Miller.
+This series also contains the artwork by Bam Miller.

-Series 5 contains an eclectic collection of jazz brochures, programs, fliers, news clippings, newsletters, magazines, posters, a cassette tape, and related ephemera.
+Series 5 contains an eclectic collection of jazz brochures, programs, fliers, news clippings, newsletters, magazines, posters, an audiocassette tape, and related ephemera.
 One folder includes materials solely focused on Indiana-based jazz events and news clippings.
-This series also contains one oversized folder with jazz posters and a 2004 print of a photograph of Duke Ellington taken in 1969 by Jim Alexander.
+This series also contains one oversize folder with jazz posters and a 2004 print of a photograph of Duke Ellington taken in 1969 by Jim Alexander (OBE034).

 Dates